 They will know their targets inside out and can forecast within 20% accuracy if they are going to hit those targets.
 They also try to end every call with an agreed time for a follow up and they know what actions need to be completed.
 A poor salesperson will just partake in a rambling catch up call that may not go anywhere, whereas the good salesperson will accurately forecast a close date.

 They will have no objection to discussing price.
 They will have reviewed the customer’s business in advance, reviewed the competition, and can pre-empt the big objections.
 If the customer decides not to buy the product, a good salesperson will ask why.
-But if they merely accept the customer’s refusal without further enquiry, perhaps you need to relocate them to customer service!
+But if they merely accept the customer’s refusal without further inquiry, perhaps you need to relocate them to customer service!

-The worst offence occurs when a salesperson makes multiple calls but then disregards the lead.
+The worst offense occurs when a salesperson makes multiple calls but then disregards the lead.
 Persistence in sales is king, resistance is futile!
 The salesperson should never give up.
 Instead, they should dig deeper for more contact information or pass on the lead to someone else who can try to close if they are failing to win it themselves.
 By listening in on this call, they can then understand where they went wrong and what they could have done better.

-Another good tip for hiring sales people is to organise a role play and have the candidate sell a product to one of your existing sales leaders/trainers based on an agreed case study.
+Another good tip for hiring salespeople is to organise a role play and have the candidate sell a product to one of your existing sales leaders/trainers based on an agreed case study.
 This exercise is an ideal way to assess whether your prospective hire will shine brightly…or fade into the abyss of insignificance.

-Now that you have the tips on how to acquire your knight in shining sales armour, what’s next?
+Now that you have the tips on how to acquire your knight in shining sales armor, what’s next?
 You need good sales leads, right?
-Well believe it or not, this is the easy part.
+Well, believe it or not, this is the easy part.
 If you are selling to eCommerce sites, we can help you to welcome your new salesperson with a full pipeline of hot prospects, instead of trawling through the internet or qualifying lists of potentially uninspiring results.